-IAS 1 Presentation of Financial Statements (Amendment)

-The amendments to IAS 1 requires the grouping of items within other comprehensive income that may be reclassified to profit or loss and those that will not be reclassified.
+IAS 1 Presentation of Financial Statements (Amendment) - The amendment to IAS 1 requires the grouping of items within other comprehensive income that may be reclassified to profit or loss and those that will not be reclassified.
 The consolidated statement of comprehensive income in these condensed consolidated interim financial statements has been amended to reflect the presentation requirements under the amended IAS 1.

-IFRIC 20 Production Stripping Costs - IFRIC 20 Stripping Costs requires the capitalization and depreciation of stripping costs in the production phase if an entity can demonstrate that it is probable future economic benefits will be realized, the costs can be reliably measured and the entity can demonstrate that it is probable future economic benefits will be realized, the costs can be reliably measured and the entity can identify the component of the ore body for which access has been improved.
+IFRIC 20 Production Stripping Costs - IFRIC 20 Stripping Costs requires the capitalization and depreciation of stripping costs in the production phase if an entity can demonstrate that it is probable that future economic benefits will be realized, the costs can be reliably measured, and the entity can identify the component of the ore body for which access has been improved.

-Amendments to other standards - In addition, there have been other amendments to existing standards, including IAS 19 Post-Employment Benefits, IAS 27 Separate Financial Statements and IAS 28 Investments in Associates and Joint Ventures.
-IAS 27 addresses accounting for subsidiaries, jointly controlled entities and associates in non-consolidated financial statements.
+Amendments to other standards - In addition, there have been other amendments to existing standards, including IAS 19 Post-Employment Benefits, IAS 27 Separate Financial Statements, and IAS 28 Investments in Associates and Joint Ventures.
+IAS 27 addresses accounting for subsidiaries, jointly controlled entities, and associates in non-consolidated financial statements.
 IAS 28 has been amended to include joint ventures in its scope and to address the changes in IFRS 10 to IFRS 13.